-- Eating foods that make you feel nourished and energetic and healthy
+- Focussing on eating foods that make you feel nourished and energetic and healthy.

-- Eating while also tasting, smelling and noticing the temperature and texture of your food
+- Tasting, smelling and noticing the temperature and texture of your food.

-- Eating and doing nothing else (except enjoying the company of family and friends if they’re around)
+- Removing all distractions such as phones and TVs (except enjoying the company of family and friends if they’re around).

 I believe eating mindfully may be a seriously important step to tackling our problems with food.